-Here are three ways that you can update your Google My Business (GMB) my hours.
+Here are three ways that you can update your Google Business Profile (GBP) my hours.
 If your business will be or is closed — you have several options and things to consider.

 1. Google Recently Rolled Out the Temporarily Closed Label

-You will need to contact GMB support and have them mark your listing as temporarily closed.
+You will need to contact GBP support and have them mark your listing as temporarily closed.
 While this is Google's preferred method, I don't recommend it.

 You may experience another delay in getting back in contact with support.
 While the business is marked as closed, you won't be able to receive any new reviews, and you won't show up in the local finder.
 I honestly don't know how is this is ideal for businesses or users.